 - Good work habits: Being timely, productive and effective, to ensure a work behaviour marked by professionalism.

-- People skills: Building a rapport with your colleagues, subordinates and customers, laying the foundation for a better interaction.
+- People skills: Building a rapport with your colleagues, subordinates and customers, laying the foundation for better interaction.

 - Proactive Learning: Being open to learning by questioning processes, seeking information, studying new practices and building a unique skill set.